maxim-uvarov/my-cybegraph/cybergraph.md

 #### I Am That: Talks with Sri Nisargadatta Maharaj, by translator Maurice Frydman (1973).

 I read this book in the age of 36 and it is with me since then.

+#### The Manual: What Women want and how to give it to Them, by W. Anton.

+I never did a good join in approaching women even since I read this book.
+Though, I value its content very high: because of the style, deepness and systematic approach.